matthewbrake/ocr-bill-v3/GUIDE/03-Backend-API.md

 The primary purpose of the server is to:
 1. Serve the main `index.html` file and other static assets.
 2. Provide API endpoints for managing analysis history.
+3. Proxy requests to AI services (Gemini, Ollama) to handle them securely and avoid client-side CORS issues.
-3. Store uploaded bill images permanently.
+4. Store uploaded bill images permanently.
-4. Save final, user-approved analysis data as CSV files.
+5. Save final, user-approved analysis data as CSV files.
-5. Log all important events and errors to files for easy debugging.
+6. Log all important events and errors to files for easy debugging.
-6. Be configurable, for example, allowing the server port to be changed.
+7. Be configurable, for example, allowing the server port to be changed.

 ## File-Based "Database" and Storage